thomhurst/TUnit/docs/docs/tutorial-extras/property-injection.md

 TUnit makes it easy to initialise some properties on your test class instead of passing them into the constructor.

 Your properties must be marked with the `required` keyword and then simply place a data attribute on it.
-The required keyword keeps your code clean and free from compiler warnings such as nullability.
+The required keyword keeps your code clean and correct.
+If a property isn't passed in, you'll get a compiler warning, so you know something has gone wrong.
+It also gets rid of any pesky nullability warnings.

 Supported attributes for properties are:
 - Argument